qualityshepherd/brine/assets/posts/southern_coast.md

  5   | "You don't want to know what lurks in those murky depths."
  6   | "As ebb and flow commands."

+**0605 The Shattered Altar**
+The broken remnants of an ancient altar.
+Shattered pillars—some larger than a man—lie scattered across the ground.
+At the center, a cracked stone slab is etched with strange markings.
+At night, **shadows** (Silent, Dreadful Presence, Corruptive Touch) move across the stones, twisting into monstrous forms.

 **0607 Runes in the Dunes** is a phenomenon that occurs at twilight.
 As the first light breaks over the horizon, intricate patterns like ancient runes emerge in the shifting sands.
 These patterns vary in complexity and design, appearing and disappearing with the rhythm of the sunrise.
 Locals believe these runes hold secrets or messages from the spirits of the desert.
 Others see them as a natural wonder, a testament to the enigma of the dunes.
 Regardless, witnessing the Runes in the Dunes is a captivating experience, drawing travelers and curious onlookers alike to behold the artistry of the desert dawn.

 **0608 Yagul Fane** Two imposing towers—one obsidian black, one alabaster white—mark where legendary magi Naz Yagul and Uma Fane made their home.
 The Council of Six governs from these towers, with Fellstead's head monk as tie-breaker.
 Ground floors bustle with public markets, meeting halls, and apprentice quarters, while upper floors remain strictly warded against all but magi and staff.
 The towers' reputation for magical mastery draws scholars and adventurers from distant lands.